unic8s/hd2_macropad/README.md

 3. Unpack and copy all [assets](https://github.com/unic8s/hd2_macropad/releases/latest/download/assets.zip) to a SD card into the root directory
 4. Connect a speaker to the rear port of the device

-## Hardware
+## Hardware specs - for enthusiasts

-The device features a fully-fledged ESP32 called [JC3248W535](https://aliexpress.com/item/1005007566332450.html) from the manufacturer Shenzhen Jingcai Inteligent Co., Ltd
+The device features a fully-fledged ESP32 called [JC3248W535](https://s.click.aliexpress.com/e/_DneMCLR) from the manufacturer [Shenzhen Jingcai Inteligent Co., Ltd](https://www.displaysmodule.com/)

 - CPU: ESP32-S3
 - ROM: 16MB